eternaleclipse/linetrace/Readme.md

  > /home/user/lt/hello(_start+0x2e) [0x108e]
 ```

-Unfortunately, `strace` does not support translating addresses to line numbers.
+Unfortunately, if you have access to source code, `strace` does not support translating addresses to line numbers.

 This can be done manually using `addr2line`:
 ```